Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

-With that, the BusyKid Visa debit card is a great option for parents that have confidence in their child’s spending choices.
+With that, a BusyKid account is a great option for parents that have confidence in their child’s spending choices.

 If you don’t want to give your child the power to make purchases in-person or online with a debit card, then you may not want to work with BusyKid.

-However, this freedom to spend may help your child learn some valuable lessons along the way.
+However, this freedom to spend may help your child learn some valuable lessons and important money management routines along the way.

-Are you intrigued by the BusyKid Visa debit card?
+Are you intrigued about this app and debit card for kids?
 Here’s what you need to know about the product.

 Chores and Allowance